bonn0062/GSoD/absolute_beginners.rst

 ------

-You might occasionally hear an array referred to as an "ndarray," which is shorthand for "N-dimensional array."
+You might occasionally hear an array referred to as a "ndarray," which is shorthand for "N-dimensional array."
 An N-dimensional array is simply an array with any number of dimensions.
 You might also hear **1-D**, or one-dimensional array, **2-D**, or two-dimensional array, and so on.
-The numpy `ndarray` class is used to represent both matrices and vectors.
+The NumPy `ndarray` class is used to represent both matrices and vectors.
 A **vector** is an array with a single column, while a **matrix** refers to an array with multiple columns.

 **What are the attributes of an array?**